StrumDev/SimpleUDP/README.md

-# SimpleUDP - Reliable UDP Network
+# SimpleUDP C# - Reliable UDP Network
 This is a simple implementation of reliable delivery of packages by the UDP.
 This project was developed by me and why not, maybe someone is interested in how simple delivery of packets via UDP works.
 This project is not an example of the most productive of reliable UDP.